Probabilistic nilpotence in infinite groups: Introduction

 We prove \cref{thm:v.nilp.indep} in \cref{sec:polys,sec:v.nilp} using the notion of \emph{polynomial mappings} of groups developed by Leibman and others.

 \textsc{Finite quotients.} In the last of our main results we remove the `finitely generated' assumption from \cref{cor:shalev}, answering a question posed by Shalev \cite[Problem 3.1]{shalev}. \begin{theorem} Let $G$ be a residually finite group, and let $\mathcal N$ be a family of finite-index normal subgroups of $G$ that is closed under finite intersections and such that $\bigcap_{N\in\mathcal N}N=\{1\}$.
 Let $k\in\N$, and suppose that there exists a constant $\alpha>0$ such that $\dc^k(G/N)\ge\alpha$ for every $N\in\mathcal N$.
+Then $G$ has a $k$-step nilpotent subgroup of finite index. \end{theorem}

+This can be restated as follows: if $G$ is a profinite group and the set $\mathcal{N}_k(G) = \{ (x_1,\ldots,x_{k+1}) \in G^{k+1} \mid [x_1,\ldots,x_{k+1}]=1 \}$ has positive Haar measure in $G^{k+1}$, then $G$ has an open $k$-step nilpotent subgroup.
+Indeed, the statement for a profinite group $G$ can be deduced by taking $\mathcal{N}$ in \cref{thm:res.fin.} to be a collection of normal subgroups forming a neighbourhood basis for the identity in $G$, and \cref{thm:res.fin.} can be deduced from this statement by considering the profinite closure $\widehat{G}$ of a given residually finite group $G$.

+Thus, \cref{thm:res.fin.} generalises a result of L\'evai and Pyber \cite[Theorem 1.1 (iii)]{lp}, who prove it in the case $k=1$.
+This was generalised in a different direction by Hofmann and Russo, who prove in \cite[Theorem 1.2]{hr} that any compact group $G$ such that $\mathcal{N}_1(G)$ has positive Haar measure in $G^2$ has an open abelian subgroup.
+We therefore ask whether the following is true. \begin{question} Let $G$ be a compact group, and suppose that $\mathcal{N}_k(G) = \{ (x_1,\ldots,x_{k+1}) \in G^{k+1} \mid [x_1,\ldots,x_{k+1}]=1 \}$ has positive Haar measure in $G^{k+1}$.
+Does $G$ have an open $k$-step nilpotent subgroup? \end{question}

-Then $G$ has a $k$-step nilpotent subgroup of finite index. \end{theorem} This generalises a result of L\'evai and Pyber \cite[Theorem 1.1 (iii)]{lp}, who prove it in the case $k=1$.
-They also note that the finite index of the abelian subgroup in that case need not be bounded in terms of $\alpha$, citing the examples of direct products of abelian groups and extra-special groups \cite[\S1]{lp}.
+In \cite[\S1]{lp}, L\'evai and Pyber also note that, for $k = 1$, the finite index of the abelian subgroup in \cref{thm:res.fin.} need not be bounded in terms of $\alpha$, citing the examples of direct products of abelian groups and extra-special groups.
 In \cref{sec:rank} we generalise these examples to show that, for any $k \geq 1$, the index of the $k$-step nilpotent subgroup coming from \cref{thm:res.fin.} need not be bounded in terms of $k$ and $\alpha$.

 The key ingredient in the proof of \cref{thm:res.fin.} is the following result of independent interest on finite groups. \begin{theorem} Let $G$ be a finite group and let $N \trianglelefteq G$.
 Then $\dc^k(G) \leq \dc^k(N) \dc^k(G/N)$ for all $k\in\N$. \end{theorem} \cref{thm:gallagher} generalises the main result of Gallagher \cite{gallagher}, who proves it for $k = 1$.
 It also generalises a theorem by Moghaddam, Salemkar and Chiti \cite[Theorem A]{msc}, who prove \cref{thm:gallagher} when the centraliser of every element of $G$ is normal.
 As is noted in \cite[Section 2]{erl}, the centraliser of every element of $G$ being normal implies that $G$ is $3$-step nilpotent; this is an extremely strong hypothesis for \cref{thm:gallagher}, rendering it trivial for $k\ge3$, for example.